 White asparagus is grown without exposure to sunlight, which would turn the stalks green—otherwise, it’s the exact same thing as the more common produce section staple.
 It does cost more due to the extra labor involved in growing it, and it does have a slightly different, more delicate flavor.
 Read more about white asparagus, and try showcasing it in our White Asparagus Soup recipe.

-This post was originally published on April 23, 2007 and was updated with new images, links, and text on March 30, 2019.
+This post was originally published in 2007 and has been updated with new images, links, and text.